systematic-magic/aop/front matter.rst

 .. image:: /_static/html_affiliation_numbers_new.png
    :alt: Affiliation Numbers

 3.4.
 Check the format of the affiliation text.
 Authors are free to provide affiliation texts having any elements (e.g. e University, School, Department, Lab, Hospital, etc) in any sequence they like.
-Hoever certain rules apply to affiliation texts:
+However certain rules apply to affiliation texts:

 	- Check that affiliation text contains at least department/division/lab/school and institution.